-- Maureen N. McClane: (Monday, April 20, 2020) "Conditional Poetics: Instruments, Elements, Plurality, Parameter;" (Wednesday, April 22, 2020) "Toward a Notational Poetics: Or, Now;" (Thursday, April 23, 2020) "A Reading of Poems and Divigations."
+- Maureen N. McLane: (Monday, April 20, 2020) "Conditional Poetics: Instruments, Elements, Plurality, Parameter;" (Wednesday, April 22, 2020) "Toward a Notational Poetics: Or, Now;" (Thursday, April 23, 2020) "A Reading of Poems and Divigations."
 Talks and reading will be held at 5:00 in the third-floor lecture hall of Swift Hall and are free and open to the public.
 Receptions on Monday and Thursday will follow.

 Annual Graduate Student Conference